 Wahaat is an advisory service firm that focuses on High-Net-Worth Individuals providing three distinct but related services:

-Through Wahaat’s and our strategic partner’s presence in over 120 countries, represented by 565 offices, Wahaat has vast experience in the development and provision of holistic services that are tailor-made for each individual client.
+Through Wahaat’s and its strategic partners' international presence Wahaat has vast experience in the development and provision of holistic services that are suited for each individual client.

 Read about the updated and ever-growing list of the Malta passport visa-free countries.